djfigs1/Sastre/README.md

       # This will create a subsection with the key "Example"
       Example:
-        # This define a custom title for the Example subsection.
+        # This defines a custom title for the Example subsection.
         Title: Example Company

         # You can also define a subtitle to define your position; it appears